 Chinese: by JunJie, Meng and JiangWei.
 Converted to

 - French: by Alexandre Garel, Paul Gaborit, and Nicolas Deram.
 Also hosted at itaapy.

 - German: by Benjamin Bellee and Armin Stebich; also hosted on Armin’s website.

-- Portuguese: by Leonardo Siqueira Rodrigues [ODT version].
+- Brazilian Portuguese: by José Inácio Serafini and Leonardo Siqueira Rodrigues.